 Why immutability matters more than encryption

-A pack that was generated, hashed, and timestamped at production time is more credible than one that was retrieved from a sealed digital store.
-The reason is evidential: the hash is the record of what the firm produced, when.
-If the firm later produces a document that matches the hash, the document has not been altered since the hashed event.
-If the firm produces a document whose hash differs from the audit-database record, the discrepancy is itself evidential.
-The PDF/A-3B format (ISO 19005-3) is designed for exactly this lifecycle — a self-describing document with no external dependencies, with embedded XMP metadata locating the document in its production context.
-CoverProof generates evidence packs to this standard and records the SHA-256 hash in the audit database at the moment of generation; see our Sample evidence pack for a full example.
+A pack that was generated, hashed and timestamped at production time carries more weight than one simply pulled from a sealed digital store.
+The reason is evidential.
+The hash records what the firm produced, and when.
+If the firm later produces a document that matches the hash, the document has not changed since the hashed event.
+If it produces one whose hash differs from the audit-database record, the discrepancy is itself evidence.

 The RFC 3161 trusted timestamp